Bukit Tinggi Medical Centre

-Bukit Tinggi Medical Centre (formerly known as Manipal Hospitals Klang) is a modern private medical facility located in Bandar Bukit Tinggi, Klang, Selangor, Malaysia.
+Bukit Tinggi Medical Centre (formerly known as Manipal Hospital Klang) is a modern private medical facility located in Bandar Bukit Tinggi, Klang, Selangor, Malaysia.
 Bukit Tinggi Medical Centre (BTMC) is a part of CAH Medical Centres, formerly a part of the Ramsay Sime Darby Healthcare Group (RSDH).
 RSDH Group has been acquired by Columbia Asia Hospitals, and all RSDH companies are now under CAH Medical Centres.
 As part of this transition, Bukit Tinggi Medical Centre is included as well.
 An early association with BTMC was with that of Manipal Hospitals, India.

 History

 In August 2013, Manipal Hospitals acquired the former 72-bed Arunamari Specialist Medical Centre in Klang, Selangor.
 The US$100 million acquisition by Manipal Hospitals also included a new 220-bed tertiary care hospital project in Bandar Bukit Tinggi, Klang.

 A modern medical facility built on a 0.85-hectare site, the Manipal Hospitals Klang (MHK) project was implemented in accordance with the Malaysian health care guidelines, MSQHA and also Joint Commission International (JCI).

 In November 2021, RSDH acquired MHK and rebranded it as BTMC.

 In December 2023, RSDH Group was acquired by Columbia Asia.